-In the International Treaty, Contracting Parties recognize the enormous contribution that the local and indigenous communities and farmers of all regions of the world, particularly those in the centres of origin and crop diversity, have made and will continue to make for the conservation and development of PGRFA (Art.
+In the International Treaty, Contracting Parties recognize the enormous contribution that the local communities, Indigenous Peoples and farmers of all regions of the world, particularly those in the centres of origin and crop diversity, have made and will continue to make, for the conservation and development of PGRFA (Art.
 9.1).
 Involving farmers and farming communities in participatory research on PGRFA may be one way of expressing recognition.

-Measures under this category may also contribute to the realization of the right to the protection of traditional knowledge (Art.
-9.2.a), as activities for documenting, sharing and applying traditional knowledge are of great importance for the success of participatory research projects.
-Furthermore, participatory research may contribute to the right to equitably participate in sharing benefits arising from the utilization of PGRFA (Art.
-9.2.b), since results and practical outcomes of such projects may be directly used and applied by farmers, which may imply monetary as well as non-monetary benefits.
+Measures under this category may also contribute to realization of the right to protection of traditional knowledge (Art.
+9.2.a), as activities for documenting, sharing and applying traditional knowledge are of considerable importance for the success of participatory research projects.
+Furthermore, participatory research may contribute to the right to participate equitably in sharing benefits arising from the utilization of PGRFA (Art.
+9.2.b), since the results and practical outcomes of such projects may be directly used and applied by farmers, which may lead to monetary and/or non-monetary benefits.

 Depending on how such projects are designed and set up, they may also contribute to the right to participate in making decisions on matters related to the conservation and sustainable use of PGRFA (Art.
-9.2c), for example if farmers can participate in setting objectives and priorities of the research.
+9.2c), for example, if farmers are involved in setting research objectives and priorities.

 Participatory research may further contribute to the realization of rights mentioned in Art.
-9.3 of the International Treaty, if activities cover directly or indirectly issues relating to farmers' practices to save, use, exchange and sell seed.
-For example, they could help enhance scientific understanding of the importance of such activities for the conservation and sustainable use of PGRFA; or they could help identify or develop good practices.
+9.3 of the International Treaty, if activities cover - directly or indirectly - issues relating to farmers' practices to save, use, exchange and sell seed.
+For example, it could help to enhance scientific understanding of the importance of such activities for the conservation and sustainable use of PGRFA; or it could help to identify or develop good practices.

-Option 7A: Involve farmers in the characterization, evaluation and selection of PGRFA, including landraces/farmers' varieties, and/or new varieties, populations and genebank accessions
+Involve farmers in the characterization, evaluation and selection of PGRFA, including landraces/ farmers' varieties, and/or new varieties, populations and gene bank accessions.

-Involving farmers in the characterization, evaluation and selection of PGRFA involves growing larger sets of PGRFA for testing purposes, with the aim to identify those that are most suitable for direct use and/or further breeding.
+Including farmers in the characterization, evaluation and selection of PGRFA involves growing larger sets of PGRFA for testing purposes, with the aim of identifying those that are most suitable for direct use and/or further breeding.

-Genebank accessions, traditional or farmers' varieties, evolutionary populations, newly bred varieties or variety "candidates" from breeding programs may all be included in such trials.
+Gene bank accessions, traditional or farmers' varieties, evolutionary populations, newly bred varieties or variety 'candidates' from breeding programmes may all be included in such trials.
 The focus may also be on introducing new crops or species that have so far not been cultivated by farmers in a given area.
-Implementing organizations may want to carefully assess if introduced PGRFA could have any negative impacts on existing PGRFA, biodiversity or livelihoods, particularly of farmers and indigenous communities, take precautionary measures as necessary and ensure that any introduction of PGRFA is in accordance with national law.
+Implementing organizations may want to carefully assess if introduced PGRFA could have any negative impacts on existing PGRFA, biodiversity or livelihoods - particularly those of farmers and Indigenous Peoples - and take precautionary measures as necessary, ensuring that any introduction of PGRFA is in accordance with national law.